GoogleChrome/developer.chrome.com/site/en/blog/lighthouse-8-4/index.md

 ## New Audits

-### Don't lazy load Largest Contentful Paint images {: #new-audit-lazy-lcp }
+### Don't lazy-load Largest Contentful Paint images {: #new-audit-lazy-lcp }

-Lazy loading images can be an effective way to defer offscreen images so they won't interfere with quickly loading content that is on screen.
+Lazy-loading images can be an effective way to defer offscreen images so they don't interfere with loading the content that is [above the fold](https://web-dev.imgix.net/image/admin/t3Kkvh265zi6naTBga41.png?auto=format&w=845).

-However, if a page's [LCP](https://web.dev/lcp/) element is an image, lazy loading it can have a significant negative effect on the LCP.
-The browser may queue loading of the image and fetch other resources first, instead of prioritizing the image for immediate download.
-A [recent study of lazy loading in WordPress](https://web.dev/lcp-lazy-loading/) found that LCP can improve by as much as 15% for some sites if images in the initial viewport are not lazy loaded.
+However, if a page's [LCP](https://web.dev/lcp/) element is an image, lazy-loading it can have a significant negative effect on the LCP.
+The browser may put the image in the queue and fetch other resources first, instead of prioritizing the image for immediate download.
+A [recent study of lazy-loading in WordPress](https://web.dev/lcp-lazy-loading/) found that LCP can improve by as much as 15% for some sites if images in the initial viewport are not lazy-loaded.

 {% Img src="image/MtjnObpuceYe3ijODN3a79WrxLU2/u9nepJj3wgpMgoNxSaDZ.png", alt="The lazy-loaded LCP audit in a Lighthouse report", width="800", height="502", class="screenshot" %}

 Lighthouse will now detect if the LCP element was a lazy-loaded image and recommend removing the `loading` attribute from it.

-For more information, see the [initial proposal](https://github.com/GoogleChrome/lighthouse/issues/12785) and the [implementing pull request](https://github.com/GoogleChrome/lighthouse/pull/12838).
+For more information, see the [initial proposal](https://github.com/GoogleChrome/lighthouse/issues/12785) and the [implementation pull request](https://github.com/GoogleChrome/lighthouse/pull/12838).

 ### Set a mobile viewport for a better First Input Delay  {: #new-audit-viewport }

 The `viewport` audit has been a part of the Best Practices category for years, but 8.4 welcomes this advice to the Performance category as well.

-Many mobile browsers support "double tap to zoom" to allow users to easily magnify content not designed for a mobile screen, or, in other words, content without an explicit mobile `<meta name="viewport">`.
-In practice, this means the browser [needs to wait as much as 300ms after a user tap](https://developers.google.com/web/updates/2013/12/300ms-tap-delay-gone-away) to see if a second tap will follow, and during that time the page can't respond to the initial tap.
+Many mobile browsers support "double tap to zoom" to allow users to easily magnify content not designed for a mobile screen, that is, content without an explicit mobile `<meta name="viewport">`.
+In practice, this means the browser [needs to wait as much as 300&npbs;ms after a user tap](https://developers.google.com/web/updates/2013/12/300ms-tap-delay-gone-away) to see if a second tap will follow, and during that time the page can't respond to the initial tap.
 This translates to a [failing FID](https://web.dev/fid/) of several hundred milliseconds.

 {% Img src="image/MtjnObpuceYe3ijODN3a79WrxLU2/FN6XOPqkFfZ8Ii9fIQOm.png", alt="The mobile-viewport audit in a Lighthouse report", width="800", height="344", class="screenshot" %}

-In a recent study of data from the [HTTP Archive](https://httparchive.org/), over half the sites that received a 90+ in Lighthouse but failed at least one Core Web Vital did not have a mobile viewport and so were failing FID.
+In a recent study of data from the [HTTP Archive](https://httparchive.org/), over half of the sites that received a score of 90 or higher in Lighthouse, but failed at least one Core Web Vital, did not have a mobile viewport set and were failing FID.
 As a result, the Lighthouse performance section will now recommend adding a viewport like the following if none is found:

 ```html
 <meta name="viewport" content="width=device-width">